Z1ngo1/RELEASE-PROMO-ORCHESTRATOR/README.md

 > ⚠️ **Disclaimer:** This repository is a **personal learning project** - designed, written, and tested entirely by me while studying IBM mainframe development (IBM Z Xplore).
 It may be **incomplete**, may not cover all edge cases or error conditions, and is not intended for production use.
 No authentication is implemented; the site is fully open on its host/port by design, this is a local learning demo, not a production deployment.
 Think of this repository as a **reference point** for anyone learning how CICS, DB2, batch COBOL, and a Flask frontend fit together into one working system.

+## Video Walkthrough

+I recorded a full walkthrough of this project on YouTube, covering the live site, the mainframe side (CICS, DB2, batch scoring), and some of the bugs I ran into along the way: **[watch it here](https://youtu.be/rwYyUBjFvho?si=cSY53isNXn5QjQpu)**

 ## About This Repository

 Release & Promo Orchestrator is a full-stack mainframe project that tracks content releases (titles, platforms, release windows) and their promo checklists, then calculates a **clash risk score** for every pair of confirmed releases based on schedule overlap, target market, genre, and nearby external events (e.g. holidays, sports finals).
 The whole stack runs through the CICS region's own built-in HTTP support, no external web server or middleware involved.